 "God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea."

-The imagery here is everything: even if the most stable things collapse — even if the unthinkable happens — the one thing that does not move is God's presence.
+Even if the most stable things collapse — even if the unthinkable happens — the one thing that does not move is God's presence.
 Ever-present.
 Not occasionally present.
-Ever.
+The imagery makes the claim enormous: even geological certainty gives way before his constancy doesn't.

-For the 3am spiral, the restless mind, and the darkness that makes everything feel more permanent than it is.
+For the restless mind at midnight and the darkness that makes everything feel more permanent than it is.
+Read these out loud if you can.
+Something about speaking them changes the quality of the room.

 "He will not let your foot slip — he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep."